TheAmazinRaven/UdacityNanodegreeFEND/README.md

 (Setting up this environment was so complicated but that's another story for another day, lol.)

 Anyway, since I have this set up now, I might try to log my progress here.

+---

+4.16.22 Need to review implicit type coercion and strict equality.